At CBHS we help you manage your health challenges. We believe in offering you the services, support and tools you need to live your best life.

 - Resolve personal or relationship conflicts - try to communicate openly and honestly to resolve any problems you’re having with the people in your life, you can also try relationship counselling.

-- Do things you enjoy – It’s important to leave time for the things you enjoy in your life, whether it’s socialising with friends, being creative, or reading or gardening.
+- Do things you enjoy – It’s important to leave time for the things you enjoy in your life, whether it’s socialising with friends, being creative, reading or gardening.

 - Manage your workload – try to avoid working long hours and taking on extra responsibilities.